Skip to content

 Three recent studies used an alternative approach to estimate Atlantic or global tropical storm or hurricane counts over the past century or more: dynamical or statistical-dynamical models, forced by either observed sea surface temperatures or century-scale historical reanalyses of atmospheric conditions (Emanuel 2021; Chan et al. 2021; Chand et al. 2022).
 The studies came to differing conclusions about past Atlantic tropical storm or hurricane counts.
 For example, Emanuel’s study simulates a long-term increase of TCs over the Atlantic, but not in other basins, while Chand et al. (2022) simulates a substantial century-scale decreasing trend in Atlantic TCs.
 These two studies used century-scale atmospheric reanalyses in their tropical storm reconstructions, which introduces some uncertainties, since such reanalyses have been found to have questionable trend behavior in some fields such as sea level pressure (Knutson and Ploshay 2021).
 Meanwhile Chan et al. (2021) used only a new reconstruction of global sea surface temperatures in their Atlantic hurricane historical simulation.
 They found a similar trend behavior (little century scale trend) and multidecadal variability to the hurricane reconstructions of Vecchi and Knutson (2011) which, as discussed above, were based on raw observed storm counts and historical ship track coverage estimates.

-An entirely different approach, based on 1,000 years of Atlantic hurricane activity as inferred from paleoclimate indicators (pre-historic geologic records) found century-scale shifts in regional activity, but no clear indicator of unusually high activity during the past century in comparison to the 1,000 year reconstruction (Wallace et al 2021).
+An entirely different approach, based on more than 1,000 years of Atlantic hurricane activity as inferred from paleoclimate indicators (pre-historic geologic records) find century-scale shifts in regional activity, but no clear indicator of unusually high activity during the past century in comparison to the 1,000+ year reconstruction (Wallace et al 2021; Yang et al. 2024).
 Similarly, Winkler et al. (2023) suggests that hurricanes near the Bahamaian Archipelago in the western Atlantic occurred more frequently during the Little Ice Age (from about 1300-1850 CE) than over the observed period since 1850 CE.
 This finding is important since the anthropogenic greenhouse gas forcing of climate was much weaker during the Little Ice Age than in the more industrialized period since 1850 CE.

 In summary, Figures 3 and 4 show increases in U.S. landfalling hurricanes, basin-wide hurricane counts, and the proportion of basin-wide hurricanes that reached category 3 intensity since the early 1970s or 80s.
 But these strong recent increases are not representative of the behavior seen in longer (century-scale) records.
 Century-scale rising trends in basin-wide hurricane indices largely disappear after one adjusts the timeseries for estimates of the number of likely “missing” storms in the pre-satellite era.
 Such adjustments for missing storms still have uncertainties, as they are simply estimates based on historical ship tracks, and we will likely never know exactly how many hurricanes and major hurricanes occurred over the Atlantic basin during the past century.
 We conclude that the historical Atlantic hurricane data at this stage do not provide compelling evidence for a substantial greenhouse warming-induced century-scale increase in: frequency of tropical storms, hurricanes, or major hurricanes, or in the proportion of hurricanes that become major hurricanes.